 Once we determined what electrical loads our off-grid house would have, we started looking for the most cost-effective way to get our solar components.
 Even though we had experience with wiring a house and had a pretty decent idea of what off-grid solar components do, we didn’t know exactly how to put together a system that would meet our needs AND meet code.

 There are many nation solar wholesalers and smaller local companies who are highly knowledgable about all of the solar components, installation procedures, and subtle details that go into designing a system from scratch.
 They are also committed to helping do-it-yourselfers like us do the best job possible without breaking the bank.

 We ultimately chose a wholesaler called Mr. Solar, for several reasons.
-Their prices seemed the most reasonable of any companies we checked, and they were able to work with us to design as system that could meet our needs.
+Their prices seemed the most reasonable of any companies we checked, and they were able to work with us to design as a system that could meet our needs.

 We worked with our rep for over a year before we made our purchase.
 He was patient with us, occasionally giving us price updates and advice whenever we asked.
 He’s also been able to give us great assistance in figuring everything out as we’ve been installing everything and cooperating with our local electrical inspector.
 Whenever we’ve had changes to make, he’s been super helpful!

 Save time and money by talking to solar providers directly

 Do your research to find companies that best suit your needs.
 If you’re comfortable with installing electrical components, definitely give wholesale companies a try.
 They will design a system and ship you the components to install yourself.
 If you need more guidance or don’t trust your skills, look for knowledgeable companies and private installers in your area.

 And of course, we could have gone out and purchased all of our components separately, but we would have spent more money overall and we wouldn’t have gotten the personalized help we’ve received so far.